BigPolarBear1/factorization/README.md

 When using x^2-n, then it is simple, we take the square root of n and use x close to that value.
 However, using z, that should give much more fine grain control.
 The only limitation being that z should still factorize over the factor base hence cannot be huge.
 I'm sure I can figure something out.

+If N=4387   ... then we can just add squares to N and find z and x combinations that generate that square.
+Hence building smooths from the ground up.
+Now the trick is to keep that z as minimal as possible.
+OK OK OK OK.
+GETTING THERE NOW.